-The hourly wage shall be set at $21.00 for the year 2018 and compounded annually by the Canadian Government regulated Consumer Price Index (CPI) for subsequent years.
+The hourly wage shall be set at $26.00 for the year 2023 and compounded annually by the Canadian Government regulated Consumer Price Index (CPI) for subsequent years.

-Each Summer Executive shall be eligible to receive, at the discretion of Council, an honorarium with the value worth one week of pay.
+Each Summer Executive shall be eligible to receive, at the discretion of Council, an honorarium with the value worth three weeks of pay.

 The Summer Executive salaries must be approved by Council every March, and the rate of pay shall be reviewed by the outgoing Executive a minimum of once every three (3) years.
 Any changes to these salaries must be approved by Council.